bassistTech/ads8684_fast_readout/README.md

 It doesn't handle high speed continuous data collection, but contains everything needed to set up the chip.
 So I use the ADS8688 library to configure all of the operating parameters of the chip, then I transfer control of the chip to an interrupt service routine that interacts directly with the Teensy 4.0 SPI hardware registers.
 The result is that my code is actually quite small.

+You can use the example programs in the ADS8688a library to test your circuit before trying my firmware.

+TODO: Remove the reset wiring

 ## Gearing up for fast data collection

 Here's the math: The ADS8688 has a maximum SPI clock speed of 17 MHz, and a maximum sampling rate of 500 kHz.
 The entire SPI transaction is 32 bits long, which takes 1882 ns, but the entire time available to read the ADC at a sampling rate of 500 kHz is 2000 ns.
 This leaves precious little time, about 120 ns, for anything to happen in between samples.

+The transaction is performed inside an interrupt service routine (ISR), triggered by an interval timer.
 The standard SPI transaction is "blocking," meaning that your program waits for the transaction to finish before proceeding.
+Thus 1882 out of 2000 ns is spent waiting.
+That's 94% of processing time, violating a rule that interrupts should consume minimal time.

 Instead, I've broken up the transaction into separate parts for writing and reading data.
 This allows me to perform a "read then write" operation, with no waiting.
 My program can do other things while the SPI hardware performs the transaction.

-The transaction is performed inside an interrupt service routine (ISR), controlled by an interval timer, that can run at the maximum sampling rate of 500 kHz.
-The ISR is broken into two parts:

-1. The "read then write" operation of the SPI interface.
-2. Storing the conversion result in an array, and performing some basic statistics.

 There are still some minor issues.
 The 17 MHz clock frequency in the SPI settings is not quite enough to finish each transaction before the next interrupt starts, wreaking havoc.
 (This is noticeable because a grounded input produces seemingly random garbage).
 My scope isn't quite good enough to tell if it's exactly 17 MHz, but it seems a bit higher, so I raised the frequency in my program to 18 MHz and everything worked fine.
 In any event, the clock speed is approximate because it's based on a small integer divisor.